appsinacup/appsinacup.github.io/_posts/2025-12-20-polyglot-pirates-guide-document.md

 In the Leaderboards Page you will be able to see your current position in the leaderboards as well as others.

-- View your position
+- View your rank
-- View others position
+- View other players rank

 ![leaderboards](/assets/img/polyglot-pirates-testing/leaderboards.png)

 Work in progress

-# 2.7.
-Ship Page
+# 2.7 Ship Page

 The Ship Page is a sort of get ready page before the game actually starts.